ENCCS/partorch/content/index.rst

 ============================

 There are multiple ways of utilizing parallel processing power for pytorch.
 In this workshop we'll look at to common ways of doing this.
-We will go through PyTorches built in DistributedDataParallel framework as well as look at how we can convert a model to *Pytorch Lightning* which handles (amongst other things) automatically distributing a model over many GPUs and nodes.
+We will go through pytorch's built in DistributedDataParallel framework and how we can adapt an existing model too it.

 .. prereq::

   Familiarity with pytorch and experience with implementing neural networks is assumed.
-  Basic knowledge of computer networking.

 .. toctree::
   :maxdepth: 1